shanemcbryde/sentiment/README.md

 ## 🧹 Data Preprocessing

-- Removed reviews with missing text
+- Removed duplicate reviews and those with missing amenity scores
 - Normalized and tokenized review content using NLTK and spaCy
 - Applied negation marking and contraction expansion
 - Converted categorical variables to numeric formats
 - Equalized list lengths across all features
-- Applied statistical cleaning to amenity scores

 ## 🔍 Key Insights